24.1: DNA Replication

 Replication Fork Barriers and the Termination of Replication

-In prokaryotes, such as the E. coli, bidirectional replication initiates at a single replication origin on the circular chromosome and terminates at a site approximately opposed from the origin.
-This replication terminator region contains DNA sequences known as Ter sites, polar replication terminators that are bound by the Tus protein.
+In prokaryotes, such as E. coli, bidirectional replication initiates at a single replication origin on the circular chromosome and terminates at a site approximately opposite the origin.
+This replication terminator region contains DNA sequences known as Ter sites, which are polar replication terminators bound by the Tus protein.
 The Ter-Tus complex counteracts helicase activity, resulting in replication termination.
-In this way, prokaryotic replication forks pause and terminate in a predictable manner during each round of DNA replication.
+In this way, prokaryotic replication forks pause and terminate predictably during each round of DNA replication.

 In eukaryotes, the situation differs.
-Replication termination typically occurs by the collision of two replication forks anywhere between two active replication origins.
-The location of the collision can vary based on the replication rate of each of the forks and the timing of origin firing.
+Replication termination typically occurs when two replication forks collide, anywhere between two active replication origins.
+The location of the collision can vary based on the replication rate of each fork and the timing of origin firing.
 Often, if a replication fork is stalled or collapsed at a specific site, replication of the site can be rescued when a replisome traveling in the opposite direction completes copying the region.
 However, there are numerous programmed replication fork barriers (RFBs) and replication “challenges” throughout the genome.
 To efficiently terminate or pause replication forks, some fork barriers are bound by RFB proteins in a manner analogous to E. coli Tus.
 In these circumstances, the replisome and the RFB proteins must specifically interact to stop replication fork progression.

 Telomeres and Replicative Senescence